PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws/README.md

 You are hitting a timeout issue in AWS [aws_dx_connection_confirmation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/dx_connection_confirmation) resource.
 Please [vote](https://github.com/hashicorp/terraform-provider-aws/issues/26335) for this issue on GitHub.

-As a workaround, edit the `main.tf` and comment out the following resource:
+As a workaround, edit the `cloud_router_connections.tf` and comment out the following resource:

 ```
 # resource "aws_dx_connection_confirmation" "confirmation_2" {